-To order books I have written and/or edited, you may order Believing for a Miracle directly from this site or from Amazon.
-Additionally, you may order This Season of Freedom, The Person of the Holy Spirit, or Having Done All, Stand are also available in print or digital versions.
-By clicking on the Amazon links embedded in each title above, you may view the first chapter of each book free of charge.
+To order or view books I have written and/or edited, click any of the titles.
+Believing for a Miracle is available directly from this site or from Amazon.
+This Season of Hope, This Season of Freedom, The Person of the Holy Spirit, or Having Done All, Stand are also available in print or digital versions.
+By clicking on the Amazon links embedded in each title above, you may view the first portion of each book free of charge.
 I’ve also created some journals of various titles – Believe, Hope, and Love.

 There are varying levels of editing and publishing needs, each with a different fee.
 In fact, understanding some of the terminology may seem confusing.
 On this page, I identify the types of editing with which I can assist you.
 I hope that you find it helpful.
 The fees that I charge per service are based on the standard rates set by the Editorial Freelancers Association.
 Please, feel free to email me with any questions!
 Hollydmurray@gmail.com

 This first level of editing informs the writer about what general concepts work and which may not.
 It assists the editor in knowing what kind of editing the writer is going to need.
 The writer and editor know if they are a good fit for one another based on the feedback and responses of the assessment.
 I require an assessment before taking on any project.
 I reserve the right to choose not to work on a project for whatever personal reason, expressed or not.